shundhammer/qdirstat/doc/Btrfs-Free-Size.md

-So it can easily happen (this is actually quite a common problem) that the `df` command (or other similar commands that rely on Btrfs reporting sizes properly) tells you that your Btrfs filesystem still has 15 GB of its total 30 GB available, yet you get a "no space left on device" error: The remaining space might be taken by filesystem snapshots and/or by copy-on-write.
+So it can easily happen (this is actually quite a common problem) that the `df` command (or other similar commands that rely on Btrfs reporting sizes properly) tells you that your Btrfs filesystem still has 15 GiB of its total 30 GiB available, yet you get a "no space left on device" error: The remaining space might be taken by filesystem snapshots and/or by copy-on-write.